rasikasrimal/Heartlytics/docs/research_paper.md

 6. Secure the password reset flow using Gmail SMTP with diagnostics, enforce re-authentication after reset, and offer optional TOTP-based 2FA with recovery codes.
 7. Provide fallback email-based one-time codes as a lower-assurance MFA option.
 8. Mask destination emails during verification to protect user privacy.
+9. Redesign the forgot-password interface using Bootstrap 5 cards and segmented OTP inputs for improved accessibility.

 ## Dataset and Exploratory Data Analysis (EDA)